July 18, 2019

 Chance Fouts grew up a Royals fan.
 Yet the Johnson County, Kansas, native never thought he'd be sitting behind home plate in the Buck O'Neil Legacy Seats.
 The honor for Chance, his wife, Jini, and their 2 young sons to enjoy a day with a bird's-eye view of the field came as part of brain tumor awareness day at Kauffman Stadium.

-The Fouts family attended with neuro-oncologist Michael Salacz, MD, part of the team at The University of Kansas Health System that is treating Chance, 26, for brain cancer.
+The Fouts family attended at the invitation of his care team at The University of Kansas Health System, where Chance, 26, was being treated for brain cancer.

 The day everything changed

 Jini Fouts remembers January 12, 2018, well.
 It was a typical day for the stay-at-home mom in Bonner Springs, Kansas, where the family moved to their "forever home" 2 years ago.

 "Chance said he wasn't feeling very well when he came home from work, and he went to the bathroom," Jini recalls.
 "I don't know why, but some gut instinct just told me to check on him."
 Jini found Chance having a seizure.
 She immediately called 911.

 In the short time it took emergency responders to arrive, Chance stopped seizing.
 He passed the cognitive exam the medics performed.